cjddmut/Unity-2D-Platformer-Controller/README.md

 If your game has moments where it needs to leverage gravity or drag then disable the motor during these moments.

 **My character seems to puch into walls when dashing or falling!**
 This appeared somewhere around 5.0.1.
-Turn on continous detection on the rigidbody2d attached with the motor to fix.
+Turn on continuous detection on the rigidbody2d attached with the motor to fix.

 **Can I use PlatformerMotor2D for controlling AI movements?**
 Sure can.
 PlatformerMotor2D doesn't know anything about inputs, it just acts on information passed to it.
 An AI script can interface with the motor similarly how a player controller script could.
 A very simple example is included in the SimpleAI scene.